zhizhizhizhizhi/tp/docs/UserGuide.md

 * Difficulty has only three states, EASY, MEDIUM and HARD.
   If left blank, by default it will be MEDIUM.

-* Gender has only three states, M (Masculine), F (Feminine) and NEUTRAL.
+* Gender has only three states, M (Masculine), F (Feminine), NEUTRAL or NONE.
-  If left blank, by default it will be NEUTRAL.
+  If left blank, by default it will be NONE.

 </div>